wmarshall484/DSI_LECTURES_2/estimation-sampling/brian_mann/slides/sampling_and_estimation.md

 ## Objectives

-This morning we'll talk about estimating statistical distributions from observed data (also known as *statistical inference*)
+This morning we'll talk about estimating statistical distributions from observed data

 * Recall what the expected value and variance of a random variable are
 * Use Maximum Likelihood Estimation to estimate a parametric distribution from observed data